Nursing, Associate Degree

 Nursing is a unique, dynamic profession committed to holistic care of the client through health promotion and the diagnosis and treatment of human response to actual or potential health problems.

-Applications for our spring 2018 Traditional RN, LVN-ADN Transition-Jacksonville AM, LVN-ADN Transition-Hybrid and Paramedic-ADN tracks will be accepted August 1 - August 11, 2017.
+Applications for our fall 2018 Traditional RN and LVN-ADN Transition Tyler tracks will be accepted Feb.
+1 - Feb.
+9, 2018.

 ADN Information Sessions